aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivotfield/_index.md

 ### getShowInOutlineForm() {#getShowInOutlineForm--}

+<b>@deprecated.</b> Please use the 'showInOutlineForm' property instead.
 Indicates whether layout this field in outline form on the Pivot Table view

 ```javascript
 getShowInOutlineForm() : boolean;